fridalp/eutardigrade_eDNA/README.md

 # eutardigrade_eDNA
-Supplementary Information 1.
-Information on sequence data, scripts, etc.
+Supplementary Information 1. for the paper "Environmental DNA metabarcoding of Danish soil samples reveals new insight into the hidden diversity of eutardigrades in Denmark"

 1.1	Resources